Date of Birth: October 7th 1993

 Mar 7th 2020: Congrat's to Rory on making his 250th first team appearance for Ayrshire's Fiinest!

-June 2nd 2020: Rory signs a new one year deal at Killie, and is now elidgible for a testimonial....“We started talks over a new deal before the Coronavirus pandemic started so I’m delighted to get the deal completed.
+June 2nd 2020: Rory signs a new two year deal at Killie, and is now elidgible for a testimonial....“We started talks over a new deal before the Coronavirus pandemic started so I’m delighted to get the deal completed.
 As I’ve said before, I’m a local boy who has been here for a long time and I know everyone at the club.
 I always wanted to stay at Kilmarnock and I’m really happy that has now become a reality.”